About Us

 Our History

 The Adelaide Auxiliary was founded in 1976 by Sir Guy Henderson, former Chief Justice of The Bahamas, and his wife, Lady Ann Henderson.
-After discovering that some students at Adelaide Primary School did not have enough to eat, they set out to ensure that every child was well fed and able to focus on their studies.
+When they discovered that some students at Adelaide Primary School did not have enough to eat, they made it their mission to ensure that every student was well fed and able to focus on their studies.

 Chief Justice Sir Guy Henderson (served 1951–1960),